Harvard LL.M. Personal Statement Part A: What You Need to Know

 2. Does the topic have to be academic or applied?
 What if I am a practitioner and haven’t written anything academic?

-3. Should the legal essay reflect my primary academic or professional focus?
+3. Should Part A of the Harvard LL.M. personal statement reflect my primary academic or professional focus?
 For instance, if I am a real estate lawyer, should I write about real estate law?

 Generally, it’s good if your legal essay aligns with other parts of the application.
 For instance, if you write about an ambition to shape climate policy in the EU in your personal statement, like one of my clients did, then choosing an important issue in climate policy for your legal essay will serve you well because it demonstrates the seriousness of your intentions.